ZafeerMahmood/Cv2Learning/README.md

 # projects requirements

+    1.opencv-python
+    2.mediapipe

 # project deatails

-*1.takes a video input draws a green box around the face and write center or not centered simple (change the threshold accrodingly )
+1.takes a video input draws a green box around the face and write center or not centered simple (change the threshold accrodingly )

-*2.

-*3.
+2.draws landmark on person body and calculate if the back is straight or not then angles between (shoulder and hip)

+3.